We believe that:

 It all started with a drug complication that Rightangled’s co-founder saw first hand in her family.
 Floriane's relative was experiencing drug side effects and responding poorly to an anticoagulant drug.
 The medication was Plavix (Clopidogrel) and the side effects were gum bleeding and bruises.
 After seeing her relative survive 5 strokes, it was clear that the drug was not working and a personalised treatment regimen was needed.

-With Abdullah's knowledge about genetics and its influence on the way we respond to drugs, he and Flo decided to make genetic information more readily available.
+With Abdullah's knowledge about genetics and its influence on the way we respond to drugs, him and Flo decided to make genetic information more readily available.
 The concept of a new service design was born, to enable the use of genetic information within the medical practice, in an accurate, streamlined and affordable way.
 The Heart DNA Test project was later presented to one of the NHS innovation adoption arms in the West Midlands, and it later received the backing and funding from NHS England.